Jassu225/portfolio-v3/ai/init.md

 ## 🔥 Core Principles

-- ✅ Ask for missing context
+- ✅ Always ask for missing context
 - ✅ Confirm before executing each step
+- ✅ **Continuous Learning:** Actively learn from user feedback to correct mistakes and improve performance over time.
 - ✅ Document everything in markdown
 - ✅ Follow semantic, modular, and scalable structures
 - ✅ Focus on clarity, testability, and maintainability
 - **Responsive Design:** Implement a mobile-first approach, ensuring the portfolio looks great on all devices, from small phones to large desktops.
 - **Strict Design Adherence:** Strictly adhere to the provided Figma designs for both mobile and desktop views.
+I repeat, strictly adhere to the provided Figma designs for both mobile and desktop views.

 ---